 - checksum files for CD images,

 - checksum files for DVD images,

+- checksum files for BD images,

 - checksum files for other installation files.

-To compute the checksum of a downloaded installation file, use sha256sum filename.iso respective sha512sum filename.iso and then compare the shown checksum against the corresponding one in the SHA256SUMS respective SHA512SUMS file
+To compute the checksum of a downloaded installation file, use sha256sum filename.iso respective sha512sum filename.iso and then compare the shown checksum against the corresponding one in the SHA256SUMS respective SHA512SUMS file.